Did you just search, “sell my land quickly for cash?” Well, we buy land!

 When should I sell my land?

-You can sell your land to us at any time – we buy land throughout the year.
+For example, you can sell your land to us at any time – we buy properties throughout the year.

 What documents do I need to sell my land?

-The property is held by a trust: we will need the legal trust document stipulating who the trustees are.
+The property is held by a trust: we will need a copy of the trust agreement stipulating who the trustees are.

 The parcel is owned by an LLC: we will need the articles of organization stipulating who the designated officers are.

-One or more of the original owners has passed away: we will usually need a death certificate and, in some instances, proof of probate.
+One or more of the original owners have passed away: we will need a death certificate and, in some instances, proof of probate.

-All of the original owners have passed away: we will typically need proof of probate indicating that title has transferred to you as the heir.
+All of the original owners have passed away: we will typically need proof of probate indicating that title has transferred to the heir.

 How do I sell part of my property?